jc-SpaceXp/cNES/readme.md

 # cNES

-A NES emulator written in C.
+A NES emulator written in C. Currently a work in progress.
+Wanted to make this project ......

 ## Current Status
 - Implemented a rom loader with mapper 000 support
-- 100% accurate nestest log up to ~804
+- Working CPU with an 100% accurate nestest log up to line ~804
 - See TODO section

 ## Issues